 Boerenkaas is the Dutch word that's equivalent to "farmstead" cheese in the United States.
 That is, cheese made from the milk of animals who live on the same farm where the cheese is made.
 However, the word Boerenkaas also goes one step further, requiring that all cheese labeled as Boerenkaas must also be made with raw (unpasteurized) milk.
 Only a small percentage of Dutch Gouda can be called Boerenkaas.

-The rest of the Gouda made in the Netherlands comes from dairy co-operatives who pool milk from many farms to make cheese.
+The rest of the Gouda made in the Netherlands come from dairy co-operatives who pool milk from many farms to make cheese.
 One well-known Dutch co-op is Beemster, which sells it's Gouda across the United States.